-PicMonkey premium subscribers can store their projects in Hub, PicMonkey’s smart storage solution that lets you re-edit your work later.
+PicMonkey basic subscribers can store their projects in Hub, PicMonkey’s smart storage solution that lets you re-edit your work later.
 This includes projects created with PicMonkey’s Collage tool.
 Working with collages stored in Hub is slightly different than working with single images.
 Here’s an overview of how to work with collages that you saved to Hub and want to re-edit.

 Re-opening collages in the collage maker

 To open a collage you have stored in Hub:

 Hover over Collage on the homepage and click My Hub from the options that appear.